jllottes/jllottes.github.io/_sources/Projects/pythagorean_triples/pythagorean_triples.rst

-**Part 2.** Plot all Pythagorean tuples :math:`(a, b)` where :math:`1\leq a, b \leq n` for various values of :math:`n`.
+**Part 2.** Plot all Pythagorean doubles :math:`(a, b)` where :math:`1\leq a, b \leq n` for various values of :math:`n`.

-**Part 3.** Describe and analyze the structure of Pythagorean tuples.
+**Part 3.** Describe and analyze the structure of Pythagorean doubles.

-**Note.** There are many possible directions to take to analyze the structure of Pythagorean tuples.
-One possibility is to look into "primitive Pythagorean tuples", which we will discuss in class.
+**Note.** There are many possible directions to take to analyze the structure of Pythagorean doubles.
+One possibility is to look into "primitive Pythagorean doubles", which we will discuss in class.